adam-rumpf/combat-turtles/README.md

 * Then it decides whether to attempt to move towards or away from its opponent based on its current distance, `self.distance()`, from the opponent.
 Its distance cutoff is based on the explosive radius of a missile, `self.missile_radius`.
 If it is sufficiently far away from the opponent, it moves forward at full speed with `self.forward()`, and otherwise, it reverses at full speed with `self.backward()`.
 * Finally it decides whether to attempt to shoot, doing so if and only if three conditions are all met: its missile must not be on cooldown (`self.can_shoot`), it must be within `10` degrees of facing the opponent (`abs(self.relative_heading_towards()) <= 10`), and it must have a clear line of sight to the opponent (`self.line_of_sight()`).
 If all of these are `True`, then it fires a missile by calling `self.shoot()`.

-Of course this is an incredibly basic AI, but this example illustrates how simple AI sumodules can be.
+Of course this is an incredibly basic AI, but this example illustrates how simple AI submodules can be.
 The main body of the program contained in the `step()` method is less than 10 lines of code.
 If you are just starting out with this program, a good place to start might be to think of ways to improve the example AIs.
 Get creative and have fun!

 ### Best Practices for AI Submodule Design

 You are free to include any additional methods and attributes as part of your custom AI class, or even additional classes.
 For safety, it is recommended to restrict the AI to a single file, to import only modules from the [Python Standard Library](https://docs.python.org/3/library/), and to avoid defining methods or attributes whose names begin with an underscore (`_`) since the `TurtleParent` class contains a large number of private members.

-You __should not__ overwrite any other attributes or methods of the `TurtleParent` class.
+You __should not__ attempt to overwrite or access any attributes or methods of the `TurtleParent` class aside from those mentioned [above](#minimal-ai-submodule-contents) for overwriting or those mentioned [below](#inherited-features) for accessing.
 Doing so could break some of the internal workings of the game, or could give the AI an unfair advantage by allowing it to overwrite things such as the built-in movement limitations.
 Instead, your turtle's actions should be prompted through use of the inherited [action methods](#action-methods) described below.

 A large number of public attributes and methods are inherited from the `TurtleParent` class in order to make AI design easier.
 See [below](#inherited-features) for a full listing.
 In particular, attributes exist for accessing [constants](#game-constants) that define the game, your turtle's [own state](#own-attributes), and your [opponent's state](#opponent-attributes), while methods exist for [taking actions](#action-methods) and [gathering information](#query-methods) about the game (such as how far apart the turtles are and whether there is a direct line of sight between them).